-As parents, we want the best for our children as they grow and develop.
-So it’s only natural to be concerned when a child’s feet don’t look quite right at birth.
-At Southern California Foot & Ankle Specialists, we’re well known for our treatment of clubfoot deformity in young children, but it isn’t the only condition that can cause feet to look bent or twist.
+As parents, we want the best for our children, so it’s only natural to be concerned when a child’s feet don’t look quite right at birth.
+At Southern California Foot & Ankle Specialists, we’re well known for our treatment of clubfoot deformity in young children, but it isn’t the only condition that can affect your child’s feet.
 Metatarsus adductus, also known as intoeing, is another.

 Does Your Child Need Treatment?

-Unlike clubfoot, which requires years of treatment and should begin very soon after birth, metatarsus adductus frequently requires no treatment at all.
-That doesn’t mean you should ignore it, of course.
-However, much of the time, a flexible metatarsus adductus will slowly correct itself over the first few years of life as your child grows and gains practice using their feet.
+Unlike clubfoot, MTA frequently requires no treatment at all.
+Much of the time, a flexible metatarsus adductus will slowly correct itself over the first few years of life as your child grows and gains practice walking.

-However, not all cases will be self-correcting.
-If the forefoot is particularly rigid, or the problem isn’t getting better, the curved forefoot may persist into later childhood and even adulthood.
-Adult metatarsus adductus is much harder to treat and may lead to additional complications, including bunions, Jones fractures, ankle instability, osteoarthritis, hip pain, and more.
+However, if the forefoot is particularly rigid (non-flexible), metatarsus adductus may persist into later childhood and even adulthood.
+Adult MTA is much harder to treat and may lead to additional complications, such as osteoarthritis.

-If your child does require treatment to straighten the front part of their foot, our team will develop an appropriate treatment plan.
-Success rates are extremely high, with the vast majority of kids growing up with straight feet and no significant developmental problems or complications.
+If your child does require treatment to straighten part of their foot, our team of experts will help you develop an appropriate treatment plan.

-- Splints or special shoes designed to hold the feet in proper alignment.
+- Splints or special shoes to align the foot.